Abhishek-569/my-ecommerce-app/README.md

 ## Features of Site

-- E-commerce site to select a wide variety of furniture
+- E-commerce site to select a wide variety of furniture.
-- Login and Logout using auth0
+- Login and Logout using auth0.
-- Responsive site(mobile and PC)
+- Responsive site(mobile and PC).
-- Alert the owner of website whenever any customer feedfack is there
+- Alert the owner of website whenever any customer feedback is there.

 # Setting up the Site in your local system